 Entropion is the inward rolling of the eyelids; ectropion is just the opposite.
 It is the rolling of the eyelids in the outward direction.
 This condition has a positive aspect.
 It tends to cure by itself as the dog grows and matures.
 It may make the dog liable to get infected with conjunctivitis.

 This issue is genetic and does not require any specific surgery.
 Certain diseases are prone to get caught by the Rottweiler.
 However, they subside as the dog matures.

 5. Cruciate ligament rupture

-It is one of those Rottweiler-specific diseases involving the ligaments that cross over behind the dogs’ kneecap.
-These ligaments play a vital role in holding the bottom and top parts of the hind legs together.
+It is one of those Rottweiler-specific diseases involving the ligaments that cross behind the dogs’ kneecap.
+These ligaments are vital in holding the bottom and top parts of the hind legs together.
 In Rottweilers, these ligaments get stretched or ruptured.

 In a worst-case scenario, they may break apart, resulting in the dog getting lame for the rest of his life.
 However, surgery can solve the issue.

 It is a common name given to issues affecting the joint areas of the dogs like hawks, Aldo elbows, and shoulders.
 OCD affects those dogs between the age group of 4 to 6 months.
 Here, the growth of the bone is not average because they do not grow at the same time.

 It has been observed that, at times, the bones break apart as the joints are no longer capable of handling bones of various sizes.
 It causes the dog immense pain.
 This problem can easily be detectable by x-ray and solved by surgery.

 As known to all, this is the worst of all diseases, be it human or dog.
 Sadly, cancer is common in Rottweilers.
 Cancer can affect any body part, including lymphoma, spleen, liver, and bones.
 Bone cancer is the most common form of cancer in Rottweilers.
 It is a malignant bone tumor that is progressive and can prove fatal for the dog.